parsonsmatt/kale/README.md

 4. Enable the pre-processor.

-    `kale` utilizes the pre-processing step of compilation process to generate the necessary boilerplact.
+    `kale` utilizes the pre-processing step of the compilation process to generate the necessary boilerplate.
 To enable the pre-processor create the file `src/Lib.hs` if it does not already exist and ensure that it has only the following contents: